 Membership

-The CIC’s strength comes from its diverse and united membership, which consists of opinion leaders, wildlife experts, national and international non-governmental organisations (NGOs), government agencies, public institutions, and individuals actively supporting wildlife conservation.
-Our membership is a union of some of the world’s most prominent thinkers and organisations in the domain of sustainable wildlife use.
-The CIC serves as a hub for those whose work and interests touch on the topic of conservation through sustainable use, as well as other interconnected issues such as IPLCs (indigenous people and local communities).
+The strength of the CIC lies in its diverse and united membership, which includes opinion leaders, wildlife experts, national and international non-governmental organizations (NGOs), government agencies, public institutions, and individuals dedicated to wildlife conservation.
+Our membership comprises some of the world’s most prominent thinkers and organizations in sustainable wildlife use.
+The CIC serves as a hub for those engaged in conservation through sustainable practices, as well as related issues such as the rights and roles of indigenous peoples and local communities (IPLCs).

 Europe